Stochastic continuum armed bandit problem of few linear parameters in high dimensions: Problem Setup

 Note that this is slightly stronger then assuming Lipschitz continuity\footnote{Indeed for a compact domain, any $C^2$ function is Lipschitz continuous but the converse is not necessarily true.
 Therefore, the mean reward functions that we consider, belong to a slightly restricted class of Lipschitz continuous functions.}.
-Also note that the individual samples $g_t$ need not necessarily be smooth.
 We now make additional assumptions on the mean reward function $\bar{g}$.
 In fact it was shown by Fornasier et al. \cite{Fornasier2012} that such additional assumptions are also necessary in order to formulate a tractable algorithm.
 For example when $k = 1$, if we only make smoothness assumptions on $\bar{g}$, then one can construct $\bar{g}$ so that $\Omega(2^d)$ many samples are needed to distinguish between $\bar{r}(\vecx) \equiv 0$ and $\bar{r}(\vecx) \equiv \bar{g}(\veca^T\vecx)$ \cite{Fornasier2012}.

 To this end, we define the following matrix:

 where the second equality follows from the identity $\nabla \bar{r}(\vecx) = \matA^T\nabla\bar{g}(\matA\vecx)$.
 Let $\sigma_i(H^r)$ denote the $i^{th}$ singular value of $H^{r}$.
 We make a technical assumption related to the conditioning of $H^r$.
 This assumption allows us to derive a tractable algorithm for our problem.
 We assume for some $\alpha > 0$ that: